COS301-SE-2023/Domain-Pulse-A-Sentiment-Analysis-Platform/backend/readme.md

 ## How to set up environment

-pipenv install django (install django and dependencies) pipenv shell (to take you into the virtual environment in the terminal - all command must be issues from the venv)
+pipenv install django (install django and dependencies) pipenv shell (to take you into the virtual environment in the terminal - all commands must be issues from the venv)

 ## To run servers (locally)